 Business Administration, BBA

-This concentration is available to students in the BBA (Bachelor of Business Administration) and the BAS (Bachelor of Applied Science) degree programs.
+This concentration is only available within the BBA (Bachelor of Business Administration) degree program.

 In the Accelerated Bachelor/MBA Program, you will take undergraduate and graduate classes at the same time, substituting some required undergraduate classes with MBA classes.
 You can take up to 12 of the 36 hours required for the MBA early.

 This information is presented for informational purposes.
 In the event of a discrepancy between this page and the Undergraduate Bulletin, the Bulletin should always be used.

 In keeping with The W's Mission, the General Education Program provides students with the skills, knowledge, and values they need to become independent, productive members of society in our continually changing world.